MathiasGruber/BananaAgent-PyTorch/README.md

 ```

 ## Banana Environment
 The agent was developed specifically to solve a banana collection environment developed in Unity, which can be downloaded from the following locations.
-The objective in the banana environment is gor an agent to navigate and collect yellow bananas (+1 reward) while avoiding blue bananas (-1 reward).
+The objective in the banana environment is for an agent to navigate and collect yellow bananas (+1 reward) while avoiding blue bananas (-1 reward).
 Download your specific environment and unpack it into the `./env_unity/` folder in this repo:

 Environment with discrete state space (37 dimensions):
 * Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)